 Permaculture is a holistic design system for creating sustainable human settlement and food production systems.
 It is a movement concerned with sustainable, environmentally sound land use and the building of stable communities through the harmonious interrelationship of humans, plants, animals and the Earth.

 “Ethics is nothing else than reverence for life” – Albert Schweitzer

-- Earth Care ~ We must provision for all life systems on Earth to continue and multiply.
+- Earth Care ~ We must provide for all life systems on Earth to continue and multiply.
 We depend on good health in all systems to function for our survival.
 Our fates are intertwined with all Earth systems.

 - Fair Share ~ Continuous growth in a finite system must provide for a return of surplus to the Earth and people to be sustainable.
 If each person takes only their fair share, then there will be enough for everyone, and there will continue to be in the future.

 To provide you with a good example of what I’m talking about, let’s look at the difference between the conventional way of producing an egg versus the Permaculture Ethics way of producing that same egg, using diagrams from Bill Mollisons’ book, “Permaculture: A Designers’ Manual”

 The Permaculture method of producing an egg shows care of the Earth by not using unsustainable, extractive, polluting methods.
 The only commercially fabricated products can be recycled, repurposed and reused almost indefinitely (chicken wire, drum, roofing, guttering).
 All other inputs are sustainable and help provide a better, more rich Earth environment.

 People care is exemplified by producing an egg that contains no unnatural ingredients, such as hormones and antibiotics.
 The industrial method produces an egg that contains these products that are detrimental to a persons health.
 By moving to a Permaculture method of producing eggs, more people will be able to share in the bounty by not having to rely on an expensive, energy intensive industrial method of producing an egg.